Helena Bankruptcy Lawyers & Attorneys

 Our Helena bankruptcy lawyer is currently charging $850 for attorney fees in most Chapter 7 bankruptcy filings in Jefferson and Shelby Counties.
-If you would like the guidance and help of an experienced bankruptcy attorney, feel free to contact Attorney Steven A. Harris for a quick consultation over the phone.
-He is normally available to speak with you the same day you call and answer most questions over the phone.
+If you would like the guidance and help of an experienced bankruptcy attorney, feel free to contact us for a quick consultation over the phone.
+We are normally available to speak with you the same day you call and answer most questions over the phone.

 Due to unforeseen circumstances and life altering events, it is common for many people to find themselves in difficult financial situations.
 This can be a result of anything from a divorce to high medical bills or any number of other things.
 The United States Bankruptcy Code is in place to give individuals like this an outlet for debt relief and, in many cases, ends up being the only option other than settling the debts with the creditors.

 You must first decide whether filing bankruptcy makes sense for your particular situation.
 Should your debt consist of just a couple thousand dollars, then settling for that amount might make more sense than bankruptcy.
 You can do this by calling and offering them a lump sum amount of less than what you owe.
 In the case of a delinquent loan, a collection agency usually takes much less than the full amount to settle a debt.
 If you need a bankruptcy in Leeds, Moody, or anywhere else in Alabama then we can help.

 For those who are struggling to catch up on their mortgage and have not been able to come to an alternative agreement with the mortgage company, then Chapter 13 bankruptcy might allow you to keep your home and avoid losing it in a foreclosure sale.
 For anyone who owes on a car loan or mortgage and needs to walk away from the property, you might be able to get rid of the entire indebtedness in a bankruptcy as well.